 At common law every limitation on the failure, or expectant on the determination, or in defeasance, of a limitation void under the rule against perpetuities, is void1.
 This applies even though the subsequent limitation is to a person actually existing, who would otherwise take a vested interest2, and even though that person only takes an interest for his own life3.
 The cases in which the question has arisen fall into three categories4:

-(1) where a testator or settlor settles property in such a way as to create a series of successive interests each intended to take effect upon, and
+(1) where a testator or settlor settles property in such a way as to create a series of successive interests

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.